 Asking questions and getting answers is a part of good oral health care.
 Your healthy, beautiful smile is our priority.

-At Smiles by Dr. Patel, we believe that education is the key to a productive and successful patient/dental office relationship.
+At Dr. Patel Dentistry, we believe that education is the key to a productive and successful patient/dental office relationship.
 Our professional team is readily available to assist you with any questions or concerns.
-Listed below, for your reference, are documents to help our patients in their everyday dental care, as well as a list of commonly asked questions:
+Listed below, for your reference, is a list of commonly asked questions:

-“A: Yes, Smiles by Dr. Patel continues to grow and accept new patients.
+Yes, Smiles by Dr. Patel continues to grow and accept new patients.
 Walk-ins and emergencies are also welcome.
-Call us to schedule your appointment. ”
+Call us to schedule your appointment.

 The design of a manual toothbrush is the perfect shape and length, and it’s easy for most people to use.
 But for those who lack the ability to move the toothbrush correctly, an electric toothbrush can help.